alastairpatrick/yycc/README.md

 ## Expressions
 ### Move Operator
-The move operator invokes the destructor on the left hand side (unless the compiler can prove redundant), trivially moves (in C++ terms) the right hand side to the left hand side, and resets the state of the right hand side to its default state.
+The move operator invokes the destructor on the left hand side (unless the compiler can prove redundant), trivially copies (in C++ terms) the right hand side to the left hand side, and resets the state of the right hand side to its default state.
 ```c
 struct T {
     int x;